Jobs

 Fetch job

-This job fetches the / path on it's app every 15 minutes.
+This job fetches the / path on its app every 15 minutes.

 kind: wasmer.io/App.v0

-package: wasmer/hello
+package: wasmer/static-web-server

 jobs: